BLopo20/Parkinson-s-Disease-Datasets/README.md

 Red-green-blue (RGB) video was captured from cameras for between 1 and 3 hours on the first 4 days for each subject.
 The times at which video was captured was prearranged with the subjects to ensure they were home while data was collected.
 The RGB clips were were transformed to 2D and 3D human pose data.
 This dataset also includes accelerometer data for sit-to-stand and turning in gait episodes and other activities labelled in the dataset (i.e. descending stairs, going up stairs, or standing still).

 Note:
-- Te accelerometer has a variable sampling rate of approximately 30 Hz and the video was 640x480 pixels in resolution and had an average frame rate of 30 frames per second.
+- The accelerometer has a variable sampling rate of approximately 30 Hz and the video was 640x480 pixels in resolution and had an average frame rate of 30 frames per second.

 ## How to access the data